 The atmosphere of Tekuo has a similar composition to that of Earth.
 However, it’s weaker gravity makes its air pressure lighter.
 Tekuo has a surface air pressure of around 83 kPa.
 This represents about 0.82 atm., i.e. about 0.82 times the surface air pressure of Earth.

-A human visitor from Earth would find breathing on Tekuo was possible, but a struggle.
-They would be constantly gasping for air.
+A human visitor from Earth would find breathing on Tekuo was possible, but they would always be a little out of breath.
 They would experience dizziness and tiredness, despite the ease of movement mentioned above.

 Tekuo has an axial tilt of 21°.
 This is comparable to the 23.5° tilt of Earth.
 It thus has a similar range of seasons in its weather.